 4.3 Robustness check

 To ensure the robustness of our results, we deployed our model on a second measure of team performance.
 Points difference between home and away teams is the primary outcome metric of a football match, We also are interested in goal difference because not all wins are made the same.
 A narrow 1 goal margin win and a thumping 4 goal victory both have the same points result but very different match processes.
 Perhaps while home and away wins are evenly divided, every away win could be a scrappy 1-0 victory whereas all home wins are convincing 3-0 victories.
 In this case there is still a home advantage.
 Table 9 shows the results of the same model now regressed with Goal difference as dependent variable.
-Some coefficients slightly change in estimation but all the signs and signficance levels remain similar, such that our findings not only hold for point differences but also for goal differences.
+Some coefficients slightly change in estimation but all the signs and significance levels remain similar, such that our findings not only hold for point differences but also for goal differences.
 Strengthening the validity of our model findings.

 Table 9 Goal difference